Home → Frequently Asked Questions

 9. Do I need to withhold for nonresident members that are pass-through entities?

 Yes, you are generally required to withhold for all nonresident members, individuals and business entities alike.
 However, if you can identify all of the ultimate nonresident individual (or business)members in a tiered entity structure, you may withhold against those members' income directly if you prefer, but only after making a written request to the Assessor and receiving approval to do so.
 For example, Partnership A (lower-tier entity) is partially owned by nonresident Partnership B (upper-tier entity), which is owned by nonresident Individual 1 and nonresident Individual 2.
-Partnership A (lower-tier entity) must withhold 7.95% (8.5% for calendar years prior to 2013) of Partnership B's share of Maine-source income, and assign that withholding to Partnership B. If, however, Partnership A can identify the ultimate nonresident members, A may withhold 7.95% (8.5% for calendar years prior to 2013) against each ultimate member's (Individual 1 and Individual 2) share of income.
+Partnership A (lower-tier entity) must withhold 7.95% of Partnership B's share of Maine-source income, and assign that withholding to Partnership B. If, however, Partnership A can identify the ultimate nonresident members, A may withhold 7.95% against each ultimate member's (Individual 1 and Individual 2) share of income.
 If a lower-tier entity is withholding for ultimate nonresident members, the lower-tier entity must also report the amount of withholding to those ultimate nonresident members.
 If the lower-tier entity is withholding for an upper-tier entity, the amount withheld must be reported to the upper-tier entity and the upper-tier entity must then report the appropriate portion of withholding to each member (resident and nonresident).

 10. What about the nonresident threshold for taxability?